containerum/containerum-docs/content/kubernetes/installation/5bootstrap-controllers.md

 ETCD_SERVERS=https://127.0.0.1:2379
 ```

->**Note**: You may use --experimental-encryption-provider-config=/etc/kubernetes/pki/encryption-config.yaml flag for secrets encryption, but you should be **aware**: this feature is quite experimental.
+>**Note**: You may use --experimental-encryption-provider-config=/etc/kubernetes/pki/encryption-config.yaml flag for secrets encryption, but please be **aware**: this feature is quite experimental.
-> For using `encryption-config.yaml` you should copy it to appropriate directory:
+> To use `encryption-config.yaml` you should copy it to the appropriate directory:

 ```
 sudo cp encryption-config.yaml /etc/kubernetes/pki
 ```

-#### Configure Kubernetes Controller Manager
+### Configure Kubernetes Controller Manager

 Move `kube-controller-manager.kubeconfig`